 Counsel for the Angry heart

-These questions are designed to be simple and point out the obvious or not-so-obvious: No, my anger did not help because what I really wanted was more about me that about Christ.
+These questions are designed to be simple and point out the obvious or not-so-obvious: No, my anger did not help because what I really wanted was more about me than about Christ.
 Thus, it was not worth it and it never will be.

 There are a few other questions we can ask ourselves when the heat is on and our anger is in full swing but I hope these questions start a deeper conversation within yourself, a friend or with God.
 Anger is a serious problem that besets us all.
-The degrees to which we all struggle is on a spectrum.
+The degree to which we struggle is on a spectrum.
 Meaning, I don’t think everyone battles anger in the same degree all the time, but I do think we all battle with anger in some degree.
 Some seasons of our lives the degree may be more outwardly or inwardly problematic than other seasons.
 Some individuals are more mature than others.
 But what is true of us all is that we all struggle to some degree.
 We struggle because we are sinners.
 We are born into a state of unrighteousness and though Christ’s atonement make us righteous as he is righteous, anger has a particularly insidious a way of undermining the righteous life that God desires.

 A righteous life

-In the whole of James 1, we see a connection between our vulnerabilities toward not listening very well, saying things we ought not to say and the inclination toward anger as being born out of larger and more pervasive trials and hardships.
+In the whole of James 1, we see a connection between our vulnerabilities toward not listening very well, saying things we ought not to say and the inclinations toward anger as being born out of larger and more pervasive trials and hardships.
 James actually says to us to “consider it pure joy when we experience trials of many kinds.”
 (Like the one’s discussed above).

 By the time we reach verse 19 &20, however, we learn that despite the difficulties we endure as Christians, the high aim of the Christian endeavor is to live a life consistent with the righteousness of Christ.
 The degree to which we give-in to the whims of our own views of anger, we are not living or producing the righteous life that God requires.
 What is the righteous life that God requires?